 The flip side of survival and the fear of failure is thriving.
 Thriving shouldn’t be difficult.
 How is it so difficult to win?
 To succeed?
-Well the difficulty is when you have achieved, what’s next?
+Well, the difficulty is when you have achieved, what’s next?
 You’ve met your goal.
 Do you coast or do you keep pedaling?

 Keep pedaling.
-This is why slow growth is better than lottery winning.
+This is why slow growth is better than the lottery winning.
 If you’ve slowly grown a business you got there and grew into your success.
 Lucky breaks give you false hope.

-We are good with striving.
+We are good at striving.
 Making changes, adjusting, sacrificing, but actual thriving seems so dull sometimes.
 Oh, yeah we all have the fantasy of buying an island and not having to work for a living, but how long would it be before we would want more?
 A month?
 Six months?
 A year maybe?
-Somewhere in that time you start feeling the itchy feet.
+Somewhere in that time, you start feeling the itchy feet.
 The need to contribute is too great.
 Building something even if it’s only a garden is a rewarding experience.